danielegrattarola/keras-gat/README.md

 [blog](https://danielegrattarola.github.io), or
 [Twitter](https://twitter.com/riceasphait).

-I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), who I thank sincerely for sharing his work on GCNs and GAEs.
+I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), who I thank sincerely for sharing his work on GCNs and GAEs, and for giving me a few pointer on the data splits.

-The Cora dataset is also shamelessly copy-pasted from his repository (`README.md` and all), I hope I'm not breaking any licensing laws.
+I do not own the rights to the dataset distributed with this code, but they are widely available on the internet so it didn't feel wrong to share.
+If you have problems with this, feel free to contact me.

 ## Installation
 To install as a module:
 ```
 $ git clone https://github.com/danielegrattarola/keras-gat.git
-$ cd keras-get
+$ cd keras-gat
 $ pip install -e .
 $ python
->>> from gat import GraphAttention  # That's all you can import
+>>> from keras_gat import GraphAttention
 ```

 Or you can just copy and paste `graph_attention_layer.py` into your